British Virgin Islands

-The Sunsail 444 – 4 Cabin Catamaran Yacht
+The Moorings 4500 – 4 Cabin Catamaran Yacht

-Revolutionary is the word that describes this new catamaran which uniquely balances comfort, space and a sailing performance unrivaled by most others in its class.
-The most noticeable feature of the Sunsail 444 is her covered forward cockpit which is accessible from the main saloon giving even more space for socializing and relaxing, as well as creating cooling breezes into the interior.
+Revolutionary is the word that describes this new catamaran which uniquely balances comfort, space and a sailing performance unrivaled by others in its class.
+The most noticeable feature of the Moorings 4500 is her covered forward cockpit which is accessible from the main saloon giving even more space for socializing and relaxing, as well as creating cooling breezes into the interior.

 All cabins are spacious, featuring en-suite shower rooms with separate heads (toilets), and the layout provides privacy and space where needed.
 This yacht has a convertible saloon which is included as a double berth in the maximum capacity.
 The yacht is also fully air-conditioned.